Skip to Main Content

 Index to Legal Periodicals and Books

 Prior volumes of this index are held in the law library; however, this index is no longer current in print form.
-The Index to Legal Periodicals and Books is located in Row 61 on the third floor of the law library.
 Alternatively, researchers can use the link to access the Index online.
 The online version is current and regularly maintained.

 Current Law Index

-This index is available in print from the UDM Law Library, and is located in Row 61 on the third floor--publication ceased in 2016.
-This title also corresponds with our LegalTrac database, available online.
+This index is available in print from the Law Library; however, publication ceased in 2016.
 The print version was published annually, and included two volumes (one to browse by subject and the other to browse by author or title).

 Index to Foreign Legal Periodicals